ymzuiku/serral/README.md

 # Use [uWebSockets](https://github.com/uNetworking/uWebSockets) like http-server

 - Only use [uWebSocket](https://github.com/uNetworking/uWebSockets) do Micro Service;
-- Like Serral in StarCraft2, simple and direct powerful.
+- Like Serral in StarCraft2, simple and direct powerful;
+- Client use `ws.dispatch(uri)` call server router files.

 ## Look Demo